dan-fritchman/fritch.mn/www/SwMakesHw/0003-reactive-event-driven-hardware.md

 The initial, and perhaps still most prevalent, efforts use a set of scripting languages (Perl, Bash, or TCL) to generate Verilog or VHDL.
 (A particularly popular and *SAD!* such house-of-cards is built of emacs macros.)

 More recently, two competing approaches to improving hardware productivity have emerged.
 The first, generally referred to as *High-Level Synthesis* (HLS), refers to a set of tools and techniques which attempt to describe hardware *functionality* in a relatively low-level software language such as C++, removing all of the hardware abstractions such as modules, ports, signals, and wires.
-HLS dramatically elevates the described level of hardware abstraction - effectively removing it altogether -- without materially changing the abstraction level of the *description language*.
+HLS dramatically elevates the level of hardware abstraction - effectively removing it altogether -- without materially changing the abstraction level of the *description language*.

 A newer and contrasting approach, primarily borne from academia, uses modern hardware-description *libraries* built atop existing programming languages.
 These *modern HDLs* near universally eschew HLS, and in many cases drop the event-driven behavioral paradigm.
 Modern HDLs instead focus on using high-productivity programming language facilities to manipulate structural hardware descriptions, perhaps incorporating the reactive, continuous assignments at the bottom of the behavioral hardware modeling spectrum.